usarscotus/legal-directory/frcp/rule_45.md

 &nbsp;&nbsp;&nbsp;&nbsp;(B) When Permitted.
 To protect a person subject to or affected by a subpoena, the court for the district where compliance is required may, on motion, quash or modify the subpoena if it requires:

-(i) disclosing a trade secret or other confidential research, development, or commercial information; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) disclosing a trade secret or other confidential research, development, or commercial information; or

-&nbsp;&nbsp;(ii) disclosing an unretained expert's opinion or information that does not describe specific occurrences in dispute and results from the expert's study that was not requested by a party.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) disclosing an unretained expert's opinion or information that does not describe specific occurrences in dispute and results from the expert's study that was not requested by a party.

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Specifying Conditions as an Alternative.
 In the circumstances described in Rule 45(d)(3)(B) , the court may, instead of quashing or modifying a subpoena, order appearance or production under specified conditions if the serving party:

-(i) shows a substantial need for the testimony or material that cannot be otherwise met without undue hardship; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) shows a substantial need for the testimony or material that cannot be otherwise met without undue hardship; and

-&nbsp;&nbsp;(ii) ensures that the subpoenaed person will be reasonably compensated.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) ensures that the subpoenaed person will be reasonably compensated.

 (e) Duties in Responding to a Subpoena.